 - 22. Managing conflict of interest and other risks of engagement requires a series of steps, as set out below. - WHO needs to know the non-State actors that it engages with.
-Therefore each non-State actor is required to provide information about itself and its activities, following which WHO conducts the necessary due diligence, which will be audited by a group of twelve representatives of Member States (hereinafter, the Group).
-The Group will be composed of two representatives from each Regional Office.
-Each Regional Office will establish the mechanism for the selection of the representatives. - WHO conducts a risk assessment in order to identify the specific risks of engagement associated with each engagement with a non-State actor, which will be audited by the Group. - Risks of engagement need to be managed and communicated coherently throughout the Organization.
+Therefore each non-State actor is required to provide information about itself and its activities, following which WHO and the Member States, through an open-ended group of Member States, conduct the necessary due diligence. - WHO and the Member States, through the open-ended group, conduct a risk assessment in order to identify the specific risks of engagement associated with each engagement with a non-State actor. - Risks of engagement need to be managed and communicated coherently throughout the Organization.
 To that end, WHO manages engagement through a single, Organization-wide electronic tool.
-(2 (footnote)).
-(The Secretariat should provide an explanation regarding this footnote.
-What "part" is the publicly visible part of the tool?
-What functions does the internal management of engagement involve?) - Member States need to exercise oversight over WHO's engagement with non-State actors.
+(2 (footnote)) - Member States need to exercise oversight over WHO's engagement with non-State actors.
 With this in mind, the Director-General reports on engagement involving non-State actors to the World Health Assembly through the Programme, Budget and Administration Committee and makes all engagements publicly known through the register of non-State actors.

-27. When the possibility of entering into an engagement is being considered, the relevant technical units in the Secretariat conduct an initial examination in order to establish whether such an engagement would be in the interest of the Organization and in line with the priorities defined in the General Programme of Work and Programme budget.
+27. When the possibility of entering into an engagement is being considered, the openended group of Member States, with the advice of the relevant technical units in the Secretariat, conducts an initial examination in order to establish whether such an engagement would be in the interest of the Organization and in line with the priorities defined in the General Programme of Work and Programme budget, the overarching principles of engagement listed in paragraph 6 and the specific provision contained in paragraph 44.
 If this seems to the case, the Secretariat asks the non-State actor to provide its basic information.
-Using the Organization-wide electronic tool, the technical units then complement this information with a description of the proposed engagement and the assessment of the benefits and risks involved.
+Using the Organization-wide electronic tool, the open-ended group of Member States, with the advice of the technical units, then complements this information with a description of the proposed engagement and the assessment of the benefits and risks involved.

-28. Before engaging with any non-State actor, technical units conduct due diligence.
+28. Before engaging with any non-State actor, the open-ended group of Member States, with the advice of the technical units, conducts due diligence.
 This refers to the steps taken to find and verify information on a non-State actor and to reach a basic understanding of its profile.
 While due diligence refers to the nature of the non-State actor concerned, risk assessment refers to the assessment of a specific proposed engagement with that non-State actor.

-31. Due diligence also allows technical units to categorize each non-State actor in relation to one of the four groups of non-State actors on the basis of its nature, objectives, governance, funding, independence and membership.
+31. Due diligence also allows the open-ended group of Member States, with the advice of the technical units, to categorize each non-State actor in relation to one of the four groups of non-State actors on the basis of its nature, objectives, governance, funding, independence and membership.
 This categorization is indicated in the register of non-State actors.